-Your adventure on the Middle Fork of the Salmon River will begin in the town of Stanley, Idaho, located in the Sawtooth Mountains.
+Your June or July adventure on the Middle Fork of the Salmon River will begin in the town of Stanley, Idaho, located in the Sawtooth Mountains.
 To reach Stanley, many of our guests begin by flying to Idaho’s capital city of Boise, which is served by several major airlines.
+If your trip is in August, you will begin in Salmon, Idaho.

 Air seats and charters are available to Stanley through Gem Air (208) 756-7382 and Salmon/McCall Air (208) 756-6211 or (800) 992-6559.
 Depending on the size of your group and your time constraints, air travel may be the best option for you, plus a backcountry flight is an incredible way to see the Frank Church Wilderness.
 Check out the air travel websites for details and rates.
 We will be happy to help you with any arrangements you need to make.

-Caldwell Transportation is an excellent and economical choice for large groups traveling from Boise to Stanley, as they run daily afternoon bus service between Boise and Stanley through the summer months.
-Contact them at 1 (800) 727-9925 for current schedules and pricing.
+Sawtooth Transportation is an excellent and economical choice for large groups traveling from Boise to Stanley, as they run charter service between Boise and Stanley through the summer months.
+Contact them at 208.869.6049 for current schedules and pricing or to arrange your private shuttle.

 Of course, renting a car is always a great option for families and it affords the opportunity to take some time exploring the area before or after your trip.
 Even though you won’t be driving during your time on the river, car rentals are usually less expensive than air travel.

 If you have decided that renting a car or driving your own is the way to go there are a few details you should keep in mind.
 The trip from Boise to Stanley takes about 3 hours and travels along scenic highway 21.
+Driving from Boise to Salmon adds another 2 hours to your trip along the spectacular Salmon River.
 Even though you’ll be excited to start your river trip…enjoy the journey.
-The scenery is spectacular!
+The scenery is magnificent!

 Should you choose to drive, you can arrange to have your car shuttled from Stanley to our end-destination in Salmon, Idaho, through River Shuttles our trusted shuttle service based in Salmon.
-The cost for shuttle service is $150.00 per vehicle (subject to change) which must be paid to the shuttle company directly.
+The cost for shuttle service is $175.00 per vehicle, which must be paid to the shuttle company directly.
 It is best to make advance arrangements.
 You will leave your keys and shuttle paperwork in the River Shuttles drop box in the front lobby of the Mountain Village Lodge, which is where we meet the morning we launch.
 River Shuttles will drive and park your car at the Salmon, Idaho, airport and leave your keys at the Salmon Air desk.
 (This airport is where we bring you after leaving the river.)
 You can expect to be in Salmon at about 3 p.m. on the take-out date of your trip.
+If your trip is leaving from Salmon you don’t have to worry about a shuttle since we leave from and return to the Salmon Airport.

 Plan on staying overnight in Stanley the night before your river trip begins as we will be meeting for an orientation the evening before our launch.
 Depending on your travel plans at the end of the trip, you may also want to arrange lodging in Salmon where our trip ends.
 There are several options in both towns but they get pretty busy during the summer so its important to make reservations as soon as possible.
 Here are a variety of lodging and dining options in each town.